 - Expert opinions

-It is the plaintiff’s responsibility to convince the court with such evidence that their claim is more probable than not.
+It’s the plaintiff’s job to convince the court with that evidence that their claim is more likely than not.

-Shifting the Burden of Proof in Civil Cases
+Burden of Proof in Civil Cases Can Shift

-While the burden of proof typically rests with the plaintiff, there are situations where it can shift to the defendant.
+While the burden of proof usually lies with the plaintiff, there are times when it can switch to the defendant.
 One example is when the defendant raises a counterclaim against the plaintiff.
-In such cases, the defendant becomes a claimant, and the burden of proof shifts to them to establish their counterclaim.
+In that case the defendant becomes a claimant, and the burden of proof shifts to them to prove their counterclaim.

-This ensures fairness and allows both parties to present their cases and provide evidence to support their positions.
-Moreover, certain statutory provisions or common law principles may also lead to the burden of proof shifting.
-Let’s use another example that involves discrimination cases.
+This allows both parties to present their case and produce evidence to support their position.
+Certain statutory provisions or common law principles can also cause the burden of proof to switch.
+Let’s use another example in discrimination cases.

-What happens once the plaintiff establishes a prima facie case (cases that are accepted as true at first impression) of discrimination?
-If this is the case, the burden of proof shifts to the defendant to prove their actions were not discriminatory.
-These shifts in the burden of proof aim to balance the scales and promote justice.
+What happens when the plaintiff proves a prima facie case (cases that are accepted as true at first instance) of discrimination?
+If that’s the case, the burden of proof switches to the defendant to prove their actions were not discriminatory.
+These switches in the burden of proof are to balance the scales of justice.

 Evidence and the Burden of Proof

-Evidence plays a pivotal role in the burden of proof for civil cases.
-The evidence presented must be credible, reliable, and relevant to the issues at hand.
-Parties rely on various types to adduce sufficient evidence which include:
+Evidence is key to the burden of proof in civil cases.
+The evidence must be credible, reliable, and relevant to the issues.
+Parties use various types to adduce sufficient evidence, which include:

 - Documents